Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-11/setting-up-ci-cd-pipelines-for-azure-app-service-and-aks-using-azure-devops.md

 Before we start, ensure you have:

 - An Azure DevOps account.
-- A GitHub repository with your application code, specifically structured with three folders: backend, middleware, and frontend.
+- A GitHub repository with your application code, specifically structured with three folders: `backend`, `middleware`, and `frontend`.
 - An Azure subscription with access to Azure App Service and AKS.
 - The GitHub URL for the project we will be using is: [Java-AI-Based-Content-Generator](https://github.com/Azure-Samples/Java-AI-Based-Content-Generator).